iterative/dvc.org/static/docs/commands-reference/diff.md

 If the `-t` option is used, the diff is limited to the `TARGET` file or directory specified.

-`dvc diff` doesn't have an effect when the repository is not tracked by the Git SCM, for example when `dvc init` was used with the `--no-scm` option
+Note that `dvc diff` does not have an effect when the repository is not tracked by the Git SCM, for example when `dvc init` was used with the `--no-scm` option.

 ## Options